 to change the behavior of others and instead focus on joining the real community

 of mystical love.
 There you can learn to pray constantly

 and be cleansed and polished spiritually so that real love will reflect off

 you for the illumination of others.
 Noticing the love that

 motivates you, others might come to desire it,

-cast off their propaganda, and want to join your community.
+cast off their propaganda, and want to join your community of mystical love.

 Let the wicked